gut brain axis connection digestion mood and mental health

 • Increased food sensitivities

-When your second brain is thriving, you may notice:
+When your gut is supported, you may notice:

 • More restful sleep